andreaskaris/blog/docs/networking/evpn-in-the-datacenter-part-2.md

 (...)
 ```

-Upon generation/receipt of these message, FRR can populate MAC mac table for vni 100.
+Upon generation/receipt of these message, FRR can populate the MAC table for vni 100.

 ```
 [root@leaf01 ~]# vtysh -c "show evpn mac vni 100"